 I look back at code I wrote the previous week, and I always say to myself 'Why did I write such terrible code!'.
 We have to deal with a lot of legacy decisions every time we jump into a project, so spending a while figuring out what's going on before plunging in can save time and reduce issues in the long run.

 Semantics & Accessibility

 I've chosen to group semantics and accessibility since these will start to become second nature to you as you progress in your career.
 You'll no longer need to look up the correct way to semantically mark up breadcrumbs, or how you should tab-index your complex header navigation.
 There are a few things you need to constantly check though.
 In the example of changing the text colour, has it passed colour contrast rules to meet your accessibility standards?
-Be sure to raise an concerns where you won't meat your accessiblity goals early.
-Ideally colour contrast would be checked at the design stage, but I understand designers don't like to be restricted as a 100% accessible colour pallete is very limiting and won't fit every brand.
+Be sure to raise any concerns where you won't meet your accessibility goals early.
+Ideally colour contrast would be checked at the design stage, but I understand designers don't like to be restricted as a 100% accessible colour palette is very limiting and won't fit every brand.

 Cross browser testing

 Time spent on cross browser testing can range wildly depending on how many browsers or devices the project requires supporting.
 With good analytics data this can be narrowed down significantly.
 Also remember you'll need time to fix anything that you find in your tests.

 Does the project have unit tests or end-to-end testing?
 Writing a test is equally as important as writing the thing you're testing in mid to large projects.
 It's quite reasonable as well that for every one line of code in the actual application you have 6 or more lines of code in the test.

 Something else to consider, but not necessarily for every project or task, is animations.
 Ensure there's enough time to add some visual flair that's on-brand and enhances the user experience.
 A review by the creative team wouldn't hurt here as well.